 Spring 2021 (Updated 12/11/20)

-The Spring 2021 session of the state-mandated Keystone Exams is May 17-28.
+The Spring 2021 session of the state-mandated Keystone Exams is June 1-8.
 As of December 2020, RHS is still planning to administer Spring Keystone Exams.
-However, if the state cancels the Keystone exams for the 2020-2021 school year, as they did in Spring 2020, we will communicate this information with families as soon as possible.

 The following students will take a Spring 2021 Keystone Exam: